ferdinandfrank/laravel-file-generator/readme.md

     php artisan make:controller UserController

-For more details as well as a list of all available commands have a look at the section 'Commands'.
+For more details as well as a list of all available commands have a look at the [wiki of this package](https://github.com/ferdinandfrank/laravel-file-generator/wiki).

 ### Publishing stub files
 To have the benefit of this package you can execute the following command.
 This will publish all the stub